4 Easy Ways Dealerships Can Use Google Reviews

-Google is arguably the king of online reviews.
+Google and Facebook are arguably the kings of online reviews.
 At least, in a general business bucket.
-Sure, other online review sites like Yelp carry a lot of clout when it comes to restaurants and niche sites do relatively well for specific verticals, but not always do the reviews impact Google local search.
+Sure, other online review sites Yelp carry a lot of clout when it comes to restaurants and niche sites do relatively well for specific verticals, but not always do the reviews impact Google local search.
 With Google, any business can collect a review and help increase their online exposure through improved local search rankings.
-Dealerships are one vertical that can really benefit from using Google reviews.
+Dealership review software can help any dealership with an easier review flow.
 This is because dealerships have high competition when it comes to digital marketing.
 In addition, a majority of car buyers scour the internet to find that trusted dealership and that exact car.

-Google reviews give dealerships (that take advantage) an extra arrow in their quiver.
+Dealership review software give dealerships (that take advantage) an extra arrow in their quiver.
 That single arrow can make the difference from your dealership showing up 3rd or in the search rankings or at the very top.
 We’ve compiled 5 actionable ways that dealerships can leverage dealership review software for more reviews on Google and Facebook.

-1. Impact Your Dealership’s Local Search with Google Reviews
+1. Dealership Review Software Impacts Local Search with Reviews

 If you’re a marketer, you know one of the most obvious benefits of online reviews is the impact on Google local search.
 If you’re not, no big deal.
 As a general idea, the more reviews that you have at a high quality, the better your odds are to rank higher in Google local searches.
 For example, if your business has 200 reviews at an average star rating of 4.7, you’ll likely show up higher on a local search results page than your competitor that only has 8 reviews at an average star rating of 4.2.

-In short, online review sites like Google reviews, have the potential to catapult your dealership to the top of local search rankings.
+In short, online review sites like Google, have the potential to catapult your car dealership to the top of local search rankings.
 In addition, the first 5 results of a search results page account for almost 68% of clicks.
 Businesses that place in the results around 6-10 account for only 3.7%.
 From a revenue standpoint, this can mean the difference of thousands of dollars.

-2. Use Google Reviews to Increase Your Dealership’s Local Reputation
+2. Use Reviews to Increase Your Dealership’s Local Reputation

 Want to become the most trusted business in your area?
 Google reviews (and online reviews in general) are a great place to start.
 Reviews are a great way for potential customers to size up your business and decide whether or not they want to engage.
 They also do a great job of aiding the rest of your marketing and sales efforts in instilling trust in your dealership.
 According to BrightLocal, 79% of consumers trust online reviews as much as personal recommendations.